onkelbeh/HomeAssistantRepository/README.md

 * I do no tests anymore on Python 3.6 or lower

 ## Licenses
-The repository itself is released under GPL-3, all work on the depending components under the licenses they came from, which could be (as my grep told me on Feb 1st):
+The repository itself is released under GPL-3, all work on the depending components under the licenses they came from, which could be (as my grep told me on 12.3.2020):

 ```sh
 grep -r "LICENSE=" | cut -d ":" -f2 | sort | uniq -c | sed 's;LICENSE=";|;' | sed 's;";|;' | sed 's/ //g' | xargs -L1 printf '|%s\n'